Eseperio/verifactu-php/README.md

 > **Note:** The `.env` file is excluded from version control by `.gitignore` to prevent accidentally committing
 > sensitive information.

+> [!NOTE]
+> To run integration tests you must define TEST_ISSUER_NIF and TEST_ISSUER_NAME in `.env`.
+> Tests will throw an exception if they are not configured.
+These values must exactly match
+> your AEAT census data (NIF and legal name).
+If they do not match, you will get issuer identification errors.

 ### Development